 - Flood losses (more than 25% of flood insurance claims and disaster aid) come from outside of the so-called “flood zones.”

 - If more properties were insured for flood damage, fewer owners would turn to taxpayers for disaster relief after the next major flood.

-- The problem is misinformation, which creates a market failure for flood insurance.
+- The problem is incomplete information, which creates a market failure for flood insurance.
 Here are the top-3 myths that perpetuate the issue: